 After forty years litigating in California and the U.K., Malcolm Sher transitioned to full time mediation.
-He specializes in mediating high emotion and cross-cultural disputes involving “dirt, buildings and the people who handle them”.
-He has resolved hundreds of real property, (including boundary disputes and partition actions), commercial and residential landlord-tenant, business, contract, secured financing, partnership, trust/estate, elder abuse, professional liability, (brokers, lawyers and CPAs), insurance cases as well as personal injury cases involving real property and employment disputes.
+He specializes in mediating high emotion and cross-cultural disputes and has resolved hundreds of cases involving real property, (including boundary disputes and partition actions), commercial and residential landlord-tenant disagreements, business and contract disputes, secured financing, partnership negotiations, trust/estate conflicts, elder abuse, professional liability (brokers, lawyers and CPAs), and insurance disputes, as well as personal injury cases involving real property, wills, trusts, inheritence, and employment.
+He is proficient in using the Zoom videoconferencing platform.

 A law graduate of the University of London, he is admitted in both California and the United Kingdom.
 For eleven years, he authored the Annual Supplement to CEB “Real Property Remedies and Damages” book and now co-authors the ADR section of that treatise.